MikhailMS/java-shop-example/README.md

 ## Improvements, that could be done later
   - [ ] At the moment user can add more products into basket than there exist in inventory -> make them talk to one another
+  - [ ] At the moment there is no column to sort orders by date, but could be added.
+Will require extra column in GUI and extra filed in Order class
-  - [ ] At the moment data in rows doesn't update straight after product has been added/removed to/from basket/inventory, but rather after row been clicked, table been sorted or Details button been clicked
+  - [ ] At the moment data in rows does not update straight after product has been added/removed to/from basket/inventory, but rather after row been clicked, table been sorted or Details button been clicked
   - [ ] At the moment, when new product added to basket/inventory, in order to display it, I delete all entries from observable list + its underlying list

 ## Build and tested on MacOS and Java 1.8 (_**required**_)